Get insider access

 7.1 Rears

 The Sony A9000's surround performance is disappointing.
-This bar has side-firing speakers to simulate surround sound.
-However, this doesn't sound quite as clear or real as a discrete setup.
-The frequency response of these speakers is uneven, too, resulting in a lot of bass, with weakened mids, affecting sounds like voices.
+This bar has side-firing speakers to simulate surround sound, but this doesn't sound as clear or real as a discrete setup.
+The frequency response of these speakers is uneven, too, resulting in a lot of bass and weakened mids, which affect sounds like voices.
+For 5.1, the Sony BRAVIA Theater Bar 9 with Speakers + Bass Module takes advantage of satellites and a sub to provide somewhat better surround performance.

 Sound